 Btw.
-I changed the name of this blog because some totally weird and creepy things would come up when I googled the previous one…I don’t even wanna say it, I don’t want any association with that crap.
-Leave me alone.
+I changed the name of this blog because some totally weird and creepy things would come up when I googled the previous one…I don’t even wanna say it.
+Her Highness, Hungry Me, definitely describes what my blog is about better.

 Tomato.
 Tomato I know is a fruit and we’ll use two forms of it: fresh and as a tomato paste!
 The fresh is to add that sweetness and flavor that only fresh tomatoes can bring and the paste is to thicken the recipe.

 Feta Cheese And Olives.
-Use good cheese and choose pitted Kalamata olives for this dish.
-You can also use another type of cheese like Mozzarella or Parmesan.
+So important!
+Use good cheese and choose pitted Kalamata olives for this Mediterranean dish.
+You can also use another type of cheese like mozzarella or Parmesan.

 Garlic.
-2 mashed garlic cloves make this dish complete.
+Two, maybe even three mashed garlic cloves make this meal complete.
+Measure it with your heart.

 Dried Or Fresh Basil.
-Fresh basil would’ve definitely been my choice, but I didn’t have any and dried basil did a great job here.
+Fresh basil would’ve been lovely here, but since I didn’t have any, dried basil did a great job here.

-The first thing we do is: chop the eggplant (thinner pieces) and the chicken in bite-sized pieces.
+The first thing we do is: chop the eggplant (thinner pieces) and the chicken into bite-sized pieces.
 We’re not doing a whole chicken breast in a skillet thing.
-We wanna be more efficient and use just one pan for the vegetables and the chicken, so we have less dishes to do.
+We wanna be more efficient and use just one pan for the vegetables and the chicken, so we have fewer dishes to do.
 Sautee the chicken and the eggplant for a few minutes with olive oil.

 While the chicken is cooking – chop the tomato.
 Then, once the chicken is almost done, add the tomato and let everything cook for a few minutes, covered with a lid.